Dan Shomron: Biography

 In 1978, Shomron was in charge of the evacuation and dismantling of Yamit and army bases in the Sinai Peninsula, which occurred within the framework of the Camp David Accords with Egypt.

 In 1983, Shomron established the ground forces command, to be in charge of the infantry, tanks, artillery and engineer corps.
 He was its first commander.

 In 1987, Shomron became the 13th Chief of Staff of the IDF, holding this position until 1991.
 After finishing his term, he served as the Chairman of the Israeli Military Industries.

 Dan Shomron died on February 26, 2008, at a hospital in Herzliya, Israel from complications of a brain aneurysm that struck him three weeks earlier.
 He was 70-years-old.

 Shomron was played by Harris Yulin in the film Victory at Entebbe (1976).
-He was portrayed by Charles Bronson in Raid on Entebbe (1977).
+He was portrayed by Charles Bronson in Raid on Entebbe (1977), and Arik Lavie in Operation Thunderbolt (1977).
 He was played by Vincent Riotta in the 2018 film Entebbe.